surajbkale/uber-clone/README.markdown

 | `update-location-captain` | Send captain's live location data                 |
 | `disconnect`              | Handle user disconnect                            |

-## ⚠️ Known Issues

-- **CORS on Socket.io**: Ensure your mobile devices use the same public URL via tunneling (e.g., devtunnels, ngrok) for sockets to work.
-- **Localhost Tunnel Limitations**: Some features (login/register via sockets) might not function fully on mobile due to device restrictions on websockets or tracking prevention.
-- **Google Maps API Limit**: Make sure your API key has permissions for Places and Geocoding APIs.

 ## 📄 License

 This project is for educational and personal learning purposes.